IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Tutorials-overview.md

 Next deploy an application:

-* [Deploying your first Node.js app](cdp-Deploying-your-first-nodejs-app) - create a Node.js application using the Express Application Generator and deploy it.
+* [Deploying a Node.js application](cdp-Deploying-a-nodejs-application) - create a Node.js application using the Express Application Generator and deploy it.

 * [Deploying a CICS policy](cdp-Deploying-a-CICS-policy) - download a sample CICS bundle containing a policy and deploy it.